 you are in Research

 We remain overweight on Equities in our asset allocation due to supportive earnings against a backdrop of falling interest rates.
-We maintain neutral on Fixed Income following strong Treasury returns.
+We maintain neutral on Fixed Income with an eye on buy-on-dip opportunities.
 We stay overweight on Alternatives as less correlated alternatives offer diversification benefits.
 Cash remains an underweight as the benign macro backdrop remains supportive for risk assets.

-For Developed Markets (DM), we stay overweight on DM IG as quality premia remains a key focus.
-We stay underweight on DM HY as risk-reward is asymmetric but further credit spread tightening is plausible.
-We stay overweight Emerging Markets (EM) IG and emphasize coupon carry via credits with resilient fundamentals.
-We are Neutral on EM HY and selectivity is key in avoiding credit pitfalls.
+For Developed Markets (DM), we stay overweight on DM IG as quality premia remains a key focus and favour lower beta issuers with strong credit profiles.
+We stay underweight on DM USD HY and remain wary of credit pitfalls.
+We stay overweight Emerging Markets (EM) IG, preferring select ASEAN champions, strategic quasi-sovereigns and defensive consumer names.

 We use cookies to improve and customize your browsing experience.
 You are deemed to have consented to our cookies policy if you continue browsing our site.